alenaifuino/dev-notes/python/python.md

 ```

 ### Logger Objects

 Larger Python applications tend to have different logging needs. `logging` meets these needs through a richer interface, called _logger objects_ or simplu _loggers_.

 When a call to `logging.warning()` (or other log method) is made, they convey messages through what is called the _root logger_, the primary, default logger object.

-`logging.basicConfig` operates on this root logger and the actual root logger object can be fetch by calling `logging.getLogger()`
+`logging.basicConfig` operates on this root logger and the actual root logger object can be fetch by calling `logging.getLogger()`.

 ```Python
 logger = logging.getLogger()
 logger.name
 ```

 ```Shell
 > 'root'
 ```

 Logger objects have all the same methods the logging module itself has:

 ```Python
 import logging
 logger = logging.getLogger()